Two-dimensional fluctuations and competing phases in the stripe-like antiferromagnet BaCoS$_2$

-In Fig.\ref{fig:TvsorthochiHC}, we also plot the $C_P(T)$ curve of a BaNiS$_2$ powder sample, which enables us to extract the electronic contribution to the specific heat associated with the AFM transition.
-Indeed, BaNiS$_2$ is an isostructural and nonmagnetic phase of \BCS and the mass difference between Co and Ni is small, so we expect that the lattice contribution to the specific heat should be unchanged.
-Indeed, the two curves are almost identical at all temperatures, except in the transition region.
-Therefore, by subtracting the BaNiS$_2$ curve from the \BCS one, we numerically compute the change of entropy associated with the transition as the integral $\Delta S_{\rm mag}=\int_{T_1}^{T_2}\frac{\Delta C_P(T)}{T} dT$, where $\Delta C_P(T)$ is the difference between the $C_P/T$ curves of the two samples and $T_1 - T_2$ is a sufficiently large temperature interval encompassing the transition region.
-Surprisingly, we obtain $\Delta S_{\rm mag}=0.6$ J mol$^{-1}$ K$^{-1}$, much smaller than the value $k_B {\rm ln} 2 = 5.76$ J mol$^{-1}$ K$^{-1}$ expected for an ideal AFM structure formed by localized moments.
-This discrepancy suggests a picture of delocalized moments, which would indeed be consistent with the reduced ionicity of transition metal sulfides, or the existence of large AFM fluctuations well above $T_N$.
+In Figure \ref{fig:TvsorthochiHC}, we also plot the $C_P(T)$ curve of a BaNiS$_2$ powder sample, which enables us to extract the electronic contribution to the specific heat associated with the AFM transition.
+Indeed, BaNiS$_2$ is an isostructural and nonmagnetic phase of \BCS\ and the mass difference between Co and Ni is small, so we expect that the lattice contribution to the specific heat is unchanged.
+As expected, the two curves are almost identical at all temperatures, except in the transition region.
+Therefore, by subtracting the BaNiS$_2$ curve from the \BCS\ one, we numerically compute the change of entropy associated with the transition as the integral $\Delta S_{\rm mag}=\int_{T_1}^{T_2}\frac{\Delta C_P(T)}{T} dT$, where $\Delta C_P(T)$ is the difference between the $C_P/T$ curves of the two samples and $T_1 - T_2$ is a sufficiently large temperature interval, 230-360 K, encompassing the transition region.
+We obtain a very small value $\Delta S_{\rm mag}=0.6$ J mol$^{-1}$ K$^{-1}$, as compared to the value $k_B {\rm ln} 2 = 5.76$ J mol$^{-1}$ K$^{-1}$ expected for an ideal AFM structure formed by localized moments.
+This discrepancy suggests a picture of delocalized moments, consistent with the reduced ionicity of transition metal sulfides, or the existence of large AFM fluctuations well above $T_N$.

-Interestingly, the HP quenched samples exhibit remarkably different structural and physical properties.
-Although the quenching does not alter either the phase purity or the crystalline properties, as indicated by a similar quality of the refined structure and by the inset of Fig.\ref{fig:orthovscpchi}, it dramatically reduces by about half the orthorhombic distortion of the $Cmma$ structure (Fig.\ref{fig:TvsorthochiHC}).
-In Fig. \ref{fig:TvsorthochiHC}, note that this reduction is concomitant to a sizable $\sim 30$ K reduction of $T_N$ and to a very large broadening of the $C_P$ peak and of the $\chi$ cusp-like anomaly.
-In fact, both broadening effects are so large that one may question whether the long-range magnetic order is suppressed by the quenching.
+We now illustrate the results on the HP quenched sample.
+The analysis of the X-ray diffraction pattern indicates that the HP quenching of the pristine powders does not alter either phase purity or the crystalline quality, as indicated by a similar quality of the refined structure (see Table I in the SM and in Figure \ref{fig:orthovscpchi}).
+In the HP sample the thermal parameters of the Ba and Co sites are larger, which suggests a larger disorder.
+Notable is the difference in the lattice parameters and in the apical Co-S1 distance between the two samples.
+Namely, the orthorhombic distortion of the HP sample is about half of that of the pristine sample (see Figure \ref{fig:TvsorthochiHC}) and the apical Co-S1 distance is significantly shorter by 0.012 \AA.